 Bari Castle (Castello Normanno-Svevo)

-If you are a castle lover like I am, you will want to check out this enormous castle which is said to have been in the 1100s by King Roger II.
-You can walk the interiors and marvel at the fact that sheer size and age of this castle.
+If you are a castle lover like I am, you will want to check out this enormous castle which is said to have been built in the 1100s by King Roger II.
+You can walk the interiors and marvel at the sheer size and age of this castle.

 Exploring Italy’s East Coast Old Town of Bari